What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Reference Source: Buttered Toast

-• Data-backed claims: B2B buyers in 2025 expect you to prove what you say.
+• Data-backed claims: B2B buyers in 2026 expect you to prove what you say.
 Have a productivity improvement metric?
-Show the case study with real numbers.
-Claim your solution is “enterprise-grade”?
+Show the case study with real numbers, a named client where possible, and outcomes tied to a timeframe.
+In our experience running outbound campaigns across hundreds of B2B companies, the single most effective trust-builder in a late-stage conversation is a specific, verifiable result — not a feature list.

 Be prepared to share your security certifications and performance benchmarks.
 As one vendor aptly put it, “Trust isn’t built with buzzwords; it’s earned with evidence.”